 - What are the consequences of temporary debt protection (TDP)?

-- Access the TDP form in your Insolvency Services account.
+- Access the TDP form on your Online Services dashboard

-- Submit your form in your Insolvency Services account.
+- Submit your form through the Online Services dashboard

-If you’re unable to create an Insolvency Services account, you need to do the following:
+If you're unable to create an Online Services account, you need to do the following: